Finding A Range Of A Function

 Emerging Trends

 • Interval Arithmetic: This approach involves using intervals of numbers rather than single values to represent the input and output of a function.
-Interval arithmetic can provide guaranteed bounds on the range of a function, which is particularly useful in critical applications where precision is paramount.
+Interval arithmetic can provide guaranteed bounds on the range of a function, which is particularly useful in critical applications where precision is essential.

 Professional Insights